-If you don't meet the criteria to quarantine but were in a crowded situation and/or in close contact with people who were not wearing face coverings and maintaining 6 feet of distance, consider getting tested and staying home for 10 days.
-If you have recently returned after non-essential travel to another state or country, you are asked to self-quarantine at home for 10 days.
-In these situations, limit contact to only those in your household.
-Try to stay at least 6 feet away from others in your household, wear a face covering even at home, and wash your hands and clean high-touch surfaces often.
-If you get symptoms, call your medical provider and discuss getting tested.
+If you don't meet the criteria to quarantine but you had close contact (within 6 feet for at least 15 minutes) with non-household members who were not wearing face coverings you should consider yourself possibly exposed to COVID-19 and stay at home for 14 days and monitor yourself for COVID-19 symptoms.
+If you live with anyone who is over 65 or has an underlying health problem try to stay at least 6 feet away from them, wear a face covering even at home, and wash your hands and clean high-touch surfaces often during the 14 days.
+If you do get symptoms within the 14 days, call your medical provider and think about getting tested.

-5. Should I get tested for the coronavirus?
+6. Should I get tested for the coronavirus?